 Slavo Radosevic is Professor of Industry and Innovation Studies at School of Slavonic and East European Studies, University College London where he has also been acting and deputy director.
 His research interests are in the area of science, technology, industry, innovation and growth in countries of central and Eastern Europe and he continues to be involved in international projects in this area.
 He is acting as an expert for the various DGs of the European Commission, as a consultant to UN Economic Commission for Europe, OECD, World Bank, Asian Development Bank, UNESCO and several governments in CEE.
 He is a special advisor to the EC Commissioner for Regional and Urban Policy, research director of UCL Centre for Comparative Studies of Emerging Economies and Fellow of the UC European Institute.

 He has published extensively in international journals on issues of innovation and innovation policy.
 Prof. Radosevic is the author of ‘International Technology Transfer and Catch Up in Economic Development’, Edward Elgar, 1999.
 He is also the co-editor of volumes on knowledge-based entrepreneurship, European innovation policy, industrial networks, EU smart specialization, industrial restructuring, on the knowledge-based economy in central and Eastern Europe, and two volumes on science policy in central and south-east Europe.
-He is co-editor of Advances in Theory and practice of smart specialization, Elsevier, 2018.
+He is co-editor of Advances in Theory and practice of smart specialisation, Elsevier, 2018.

-Jurgita Petrauskienė assumed office of the Minister of Education and Science in December 2016.
+urgita Petrauskienė assumed office of the Minister of Education and Science in December 2016.